Rehab Centers Winner, SD

 Fort Thompson Service Unit Phs Indian Health Service - 53.8 miles from Winner, SD

-Fort Thompson Service Unit Phs Indian Health Service is an inpatient treatment facility in Fort Thompson, South Dakota that is located in the 57339 zip code.
+Fort Thompson Service Unit Phs Indian Health Service is an inpatient treatment facility in Fort Thompson, SD that is situated in the 57339 zip code.
 Fort Thompson Service Unit Phs Indian Health Service Accepts IHS/Tribal/Urban funds.
-It includes intensive outpatient treatment program, outpatient services and regular outpatient treatment.
+It includes regular outpatient treatment, outpatient rehab and IOT.

 Address: 1323 BIA Route 4, Fort Thompson, SD 57339 in Buffalo County